-Which sporting events have been affected following the death of the Queen?
+Which sporting events have been affected following the death of The Queen?

 Football

+Arsenal’s Europa League game against PSV on Thursday has been postponed due to the stretch it would put on police resources, but Chelsea’s match against Red Bull Salzburg on Wednesday will proceed, as will the midweek EFL programme.

-Rangers’ Champions League tie with Napoli, originally scheduled to be played on Tuesday September 13, has been rescheduled for Wednesday September 14.
+Rangers’ Champions League clash with Napoli has been moved from Tuesday to Wednesday, also due to policing issues.

-UEFA cited “severe limitations on police resources and organisational issues related to the ongoing events surrounding the national mourning” for the Queen as the reason behind the decision to postpone.

-Away fans will not be permitted at either leg as UEFA “urge[d] fans not to travel and to respect this extraordinary situation”.
+Away fans will not be permitted at either leg as UEFA urged supporters “not to travel and to respect this extraordinary situation”.

-All Premier League and English Football League matches this weekend were postponed as a mark of respect.

-All games in the Women’s Super League, Women’s Championship and Women’s FA Cup were also postponed this weekend.

 Cricket

-Cricket resumed on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.
+Cricket resumed at the Oval on Saturday in the final Test between England and South Africa after Friday’s play was called off, while the women’s T20 between England and India also went ahead on Saturday.

-Play between England and South Africa at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place on Friday.
+The PA news agency understands all cricket will go ahead next week and next weekend.

 Rugby Union